sarah-readdean/data-journalism/README.md

 #### In class today we:
 * Had Taylor's  Lightning Talk
 * Took a break
-* Had Lucianos Lightning Talk
+* Had Luciano's Lightning Talk
 * Set up our GitHub accounts

 And now we're learning how to use it!